forestryio/forestry.io/hugo/content/blog/3-tips-for-mastering-blocks.md

   <source src="/uploads/2018/06/using_hidden_text_field.webm" type="video/webm">
 Your browser does not support the video tag.
 </video>

+I often find myself wanting to attach additional information to a Front Matter Template, and I don't want it to be changed.

 If you take a look at the Front Matter Templates that compose uBuild’s blocks, you will find that the very first field in each one is a hidden text field with the name of `block`.
 Each FMT specifies its own default value for this field, effectively setting a value that changes depending on which block is being included.
 The value of the `block` field is used to determine which partial to include for each block when we iterate over the blocks contained in the `page_sections` variable.